Air Haïti

 Air Haïti was an airline based in Haiti.

 History

 Air Haiti SA was formed in December 1969 following the award of a five-year foreign air carrier permit by the US Civil Aeronautics Administration All-cargo scheduled services began in October 1970 between Port-au-Prince Airport, Isla Verde Airport in San Juan, Puerto Rico and Miami International Airport.
 Initially Curtiss C-46 Commando freighters were used but these were supplemented by leased Douglas DC-6A cargo aircraft.
 For a few years, Air Haïti's C-46 Commandos were a common sight at airports such as San Juan, Puerto Rico and Miami International.
-The airline operated from 1969 until 1982, when it ceased operations.
-Air Haïti was re-launched by Air Lébér, and it owns 89% of the airline.
+The airline operated from 1969.
+Air Haïti was later re-launched by Air Lébér, which at that point owned 89% of the airline.
 The government of Haiti owns 11%.

 Destinations

 In summer of 1981, Air Haiti operated services to: